ICS 151

-EECS 31/ICS 151 - Digital Logic Design View Video
+EECS 31/CSE 31/ICS 151: Digital Logic Design

-EECS 31/ICS 151 is the introductory course in digital design.
-First, students learn basic concepts of computer science and computational models such as binary representation, Boolean algebra, finite-state-machine and instruction-set processors.
-They also learn basic components for design on different levels of abstractions such as transistors, gates, flip flops, adders, multipliers, registers, memories and processors.
+ICS 151 1999 class pictureEECS 31/CSE 31/ICS 151 is the introductory course in digital design.
+First, students learn basic concepts of computer science and computer engineering such as binary number representation and arithmetic, Boolean algebra, finite-state-machine and instruction-set processors.
+They also learn basic logic and register-transfer components for design such as gates, flip flops, adders, multipliers, registers, memories and processors.
 Secondly, students learn the basics of design science.
-That is, how to convert computational models into working implementations.
-They learn how to construct adders and multipliers out of gates, and registers and counters out of flip-flops and how to optimize them for performance and cost.
-Furthermore, they learn how to design basic system components such as memories, queues, stacks and processors and how to use them in the design of arbitrary systems.
+That is, how to convert design specifications into working implementations.
+They learn how to construct register-transfer components and how to optimize them for performance and cost.
+Furthermore, they learn how to design basic system components such as simple processors and custom hardware blocks.
 The course stresses the principles of design science and gives in each lecture clear and simple procedures on how to arrive at the best design from the given specification.

 Text:

-EECS 31L / CSE 31L - Digital Design Laboratory
+EECS 31L/CSE 31L: Digital Design Laboratory

 This is a laboratory course in which students learn the design process of modeling, simulation and synthesis of simple digital designs.
 Students in this class learn how to model designs on different levels of abstraction using C and VHDL languages.
 The course consists of four labs.
 In the first lab students are given a simple combinatorial design and then are required to generate VHDL structural and behavioral models and simulate using ModelSim.
 In the second assignment students define a simple structural FSM model in VHDL language and learn how to generate it from behavioral model.
 In the third lab they optimize the model hardware implementation of a 8-bit adder/subtractor.
 In the last lab the students generate datapath and control units that execute the given algorithm and model it by a clock-cycle accurate structural model.
 In this class students are given the opportunity to be creative and to produce the best possible design for the given constraints.